SIGPLAN/SIGPLAN.github.io/Resources/Guidelines/Workshops.md

 Proposals; submit your proposal in response to this call, and the Workshops Chair will guide you through the process of setting up your workshop.
-For the other SIGPLAN conferences, the role of Workshops Chair is usually played by the General Chair; you should contact them directly, as there need be no formal call for proposals.
+For the other SIGPLAN conferences, the role of Workshops Chair is usually played by the General Chair; you should contact them directly, as there may be no formal call for proposals.

 **Warning for organizers of conference-approved workshops**: You may choose to make submissions publicly available, for example by linking them on a workshop webpage.
-But please be aware that, although SIGPLAN encourages presentation and discussion of work in progress in this way, it has no control over subsequent publication venues.
+But please be aware that, although SIGPLAN encourages presentation and discussion of work in progress in this way, it has no control over the policies of subsequent publication venues.
 The only way to be sure that a presentation of work in progress at your workshop does not preclude later publication of a closely related paper is not to make submissions publicly available.